jamestmartin/desert-of-the-surreal/README.md

 * (conjectured) Non Contradiction on the right hand side of the turnstile in the metasystem
 * (conjectured) Non Contradiction on the left hand side of the turnstile in the metasystem

-A system is called a paracomplete system to some degree if it invalidates (or invalidates-by-epislon-degrees) any of the following:
+A system is called a paracomplete system to some degree if it invalidates (or invalidates-by-epsilon-degrees) any of the following:
 (conjectured) Law of indiscernibles in the object system
 * Excluded Middle on the right hand side of the turnstile in the object system
 * Excluded Middle on the left hand side of the turnstile in the object system